adamritter/fastgron/README.md

   --user-agent   set user agent
-  -u, --ungron   ungron: convert gron output back to JSON -p, -path      filter path, for example .#.3.population or cities.#.population --no-indent   don't indent output
+  -u, --ungron   ungron: convert gron output back to JSON -p, -path      filter path, for example .#.3.population or cities.#.population
+                 -p is optional if path starts with . and file with that name doesn't exist --no-indent   don't indent output
 ```